adrelanos/aeternity-wiki/Frequently-Asked-Questions.md

 # Why do we need Ethereum? #

 The primary reason for using Ethereum-created tokens for the token sale is that æternity is not functional yet.
 Once æternity launches, tokens will exist on æternity.
-However even if æternity did exist, it wouldn’t give us the ability to do a decentralized token sale — Ethereum is great for this type of use-cases, that require a fully public index of things (e.g. tokens, …). æternity is focusing on scalable, real-world uses-cases.
+However even if æternity did exist, it wouldn’t give us the ability to do a decentralized token sale — Ethereum is great for this type of use-cases, that require a fully public index of things (e.g. tokens, …). Æternity is focusing on scalable, real-world uses-cases.
 Most of those don’t require data to be openly shared all of the time.

-# What is the legal status of æternity? #
+# What is the legal status of Æternity? #
 source: [website FAQ](https://blog.aeternity.com/%C3%A6ternity-frequently-asked-questions-faq-9cb0e34e0740)

 We will provide a rock-solid technology to build on, but that wouldn’t be enough if it wasn’t based on a legally safe foundation. Æternity is incorporated in Liechtenstein and is in regular contact with regulators to keep track of the project’s legal status.
 The team includes a legal adviser and makes use of additional legal consultancy on an ad-hoc basis.

-# What’s the difference between an account and the æternity wallet? #
+# What’s the difference between an account and the Æternity wallet? #
 source: [website FAQ](https://blog.aeternity.com/%C3%A6ternity-frequently-asked-questions-faq-9cb0e34e0740)

 A wallet is a piece of software that is used to interact with æternity.
 It allows you to make accounts and channels.
 It will allow users to make channel contracts, to bet, to play games, to buy/sell assets, provides identity, communicate with other users, etc.

-The account on æternity will be accessed by the wallet.
+The account on Æternity will be accessed by the wallet.

-# Will there be different types of nodes in æternity? #
+# Will there be different types of nodes in Æternity? #
 source: [website FAQ](https://blog.aeternity.com/%C3%A6ternity-frequently-asked-questions-faq-9cb0e34e0740)

 Yes!